Kagurabachi: Chihiro's group

-Iori Samura is the daughter of Seiichi Samura.
+Iori Samura is the daughter of Enchanted Blade Bearer, Seiichi Samura.
 As a child following her mother's death, she started living with her father and began training in swordsmanship.
 She endured constant bullying at school due to her father's involvement in the Seitei War.
 Following a brief reconciliation, her father sends her away before entering Kamunabi protection, having the Masumi clan erase her memories of him to ensure she lived a normal life.
 The spell weakens due to her lingering attachment to her father and Tobimune's influence, finally breaking when she instinctively protects a classmate—unleashing her latent Iai White Purity Style swordsmanship.
 To be fully effective with her swordsmanship, Iori closes her eyes when she is in combat.